 What does a typical writing unit look like?

 The Write Stuff is based on two guiding principles; teaching sequences that slide between experience days and sentence stacking lessons.
 With modelling at the heart of them, the sentence stacking lessons are broken into bite-sized chunks and taught under the structural framework of The Writing Rainbow.
 Teachers prepare children for writing by modelling the ideas, grammar and techniques of writing.

 We follow the ‘Penpals’ handwriting scheme throughout the school and have regular handwriting sessions.
-We have very high expectations for handwriting and presentation and are often complimented on this by visitors and advisors to the school.
-We showcase our fantastic presentation in our leader assembly where the teachers and teaching assistants choose a winner of the ‘Presentation of the week’ award.
+We have very high expectations for handwriting and presentation and this is showcased in our weekly leadership assembly where the ‘Presentation of the week’ award is given out.

 Please see the Penpals parent information document below for more information.

 At Giles, we believe reading is the key to unlocking learning across the whole curriculum.
 Reading is a fundamental part of the learning experience at Giles Junior School and children are given a variety of reading opportunities, including:

 Hearing texts read aloud on a regular basis